SeinopSys/PHP-PostgreSQL-Database-Class/USAGE.md

 #### Get last executed query [`getLastQuery():string`]

-This will return the last query executed through the class with the bound value placeholders replaced with actual values.
-Executing this query will most likely fail because quotation marks aren't added around strings when replacing.
+This will return the last query executed through the class where the placeholders have been replaced with actual values.
+While the class does its best to keep the SQL valid you should not rely on the returned value being a valid query.

 ```php
 $Database->insert('users',array('name' => 'Sarah'))